 The randomization code will be generated using computer-generated random treatment allocations with randomly permuted blocks, which may include random block sizes.
-Each block of sequential numbers will include in random order moxidectin and ivermectin treatment allocations, reflective of the 4:1 treatment allocation planned for this study (Section 4.3).
+Each block of sequential numbers will include in random order moxidectin annual, ivermectin annual, moxidectin biannual and ivermectin biannual treatment allocations, reflective of the 3:1:3:1 treatment allocation planned for this study (Section 4.3).

-The randomization will be stratified at each site by Screening skin microfilariae density ($< 20 \text{ mf/mg skin or } \ge 20 \text{ mf/mg skin}$).
-Each site will have its own set of randomization lists.
-Depending on the size of the geographic area over which a particular site will be recruiting participants, additional stratification by an appropriate geographic area-defining criterion (e.g. Aire de Santé) may be introduced for that site.
+The randomization will be stratified by Screening skin microfilariae density (< 20 mf/mg skin or $\ge 20 \text{ mf/mg}$ skin) and by Aire de Santé.

-Individuals found to be eligible for study participation will be allocated the next available number in sequential order, from lowest to highest, on the randomization list for their Screening skin microfilariae density stratum (and Aire de Santé, if applicable).
+Individuals found to be eligible for study participation will be allocated the next available number in sequential order, from lowest to highest, on the randomization list for their Aire de Santé and Screening skin microfilariae density stratum.
 The staff randomizing participants will not be involved in participant follow up.